 Following its creation, NASCAR launched three divisions: strictly stock, roadster, and modified.
 As it was not very popular among fans, the roadster division was the first to go.
 The real meat and potatoes of NASCAR was their modified division, which went on to become the famous NASCAR Whelen Modified tour.

-Throughout the years, the racing has mostly stayed the same.
+Throughout the years, the racing mostly stayed the same.
 However, during the 1950s, sponsors started pouring in.
 NASCAR found a strong footing and grew into a national sensation!

 Worldwide Acclaim